Shin Megami Tensei: Strange Journey: Music

 The music was composed and arranged by Shoji Meguro, whose previous work for the series included Revelations: Persona and Nocturne.
 In contrast to his previous work on the Persona series, Meguro did not use contemporary musical elements.
 Instead, he created a more mature experience to reflect the game's story and setting.
 Ishida did not request a specific musical style, but instead asked Meguro to create the game score as if the game were a motion picture.
+The game's atmosphere led Meguro's decision to create a "sci-fi horror" tone in the score.

 To achieve the desired effect, he used militaristic orchestration, Gregorian choir, and minimalistic ambiance.
 The choir sounds were created using Eastwest Quantum Leap Symphonic Choirs, a synthesizer which could realistically simulate a choir.
 An exception was the "Sorrow" theme, for which he primarily used a piano melody.
 For the game's "chaos" theme, he used musical elements similar to those in Nocturne.
 So as to get as much music as possible on the game cartridge, Meguro used CRI Middleware's Kyuseishu Sound Streamer compression algorithm.

 Shin Megami Tensei: Strange Journey Original Soundtrack released on November 18, 2009 as a single CD release under the catalog number COCX-35945.
 It was published by Nippon Columbia.
 A bonus soundtrack containing music from the game was included with launch copies of the game in North America.
 After the game's release, it was discovered that the bonus disc had a manufacturing defect that made it unplayable.
 Once the issue was raised, Atlus and its manufacturing partner moved to enable players to receive free replacements.
 Reviews of the original soundtrack release have been positive, with reviewers noting its change in style compared to previous Megami Tensei games.